 Responsible travel tip: It is tempting but, for their safety, it is better not to feed wildlife.
 It can change their behaviour, make them sick and also unbalance the entire ecosystem.

 The drive to Lamington National Park can also be an opportunity to visit wineries.
 The Canungra Valley Vineyards is the closest to Lamington National Park, but you’ll also have wineries from Mt Tamborine on the way if you’re driving from Brisbane.

 If you’re visiting in summer during a hot and humid day, you can drive 45 minutes at night to see the glow worms at Natural Bridge Cave in Springbrook National Park.
 It’s quite a unique experience, and it’s free!

 Where to stay in Lamington National Park

-The O’Reilly’s Rainforest Retreat (click here to book*) is the best accommodation available in Lamington National Park.
-With its spa bath, its fireplace and its balcony with stunning views, the One Bedroom Canopy Suite looks lovely for a romantic getaway.
+The O’Reilly’s Rainforest Retreat (click here to check availabilities and book*) is the best accommodation available in Lamington National Park.
+With its spa bath, its fireplace and its balcony with stunning views, the One-Bedroom Canopy Suite looks lovely for a romantic getaway.

 If you’re on a budget, the Green Mountains campground next door will cost you only $12.70 for two people.

-Alternatively, you can look for an accommodation in Canungra (click here to book*).
+Alternatively, you can look for accommodation in Canungra (click here to book*).